Nokia has made an agreement with Tideworks Technology to deploy Nokia Digital Automation Cloud (DAC) at Terminal 5 at the Port of Seattle.

 Through its platform with high-performance, industrial grade LTE/5G private networking Nokia aims to deliver major increases in efficiency, worker safety and terminal handling performance.

-The private wireless is designed to reduce the complexity of port flow and can offer a seamless connectivity indoors and out across Terminal 5 operations, cranes, trucks and lifts.
+The private wireless network is designed to reduce the complexity of port flow and can offer a seamless connectivity indoors and out across Terminal 5 operations, cranes, trucks and lifts.

 The agreement comes after a successful Nokia DAC proof-of-concept trial at SSA Terminal’s Oakland International Container Terminal (OICT).